-This all changed in 1980, according to the National Institute of Mental Health (NIMH), when the condition was included in the Diagnostic and Statistical Manual for Mental Disorders, Third Edition (DSM-III).
-When a condition is included in a mental health book in this way, it’s considered its own separate disorder, and doctors can begin to separate people who have this specific disorder from people who have other similar mental health issues.
+This all changed in 1980, according to the National Institute of Mental Health (NIMH), when the condition was included in the Diagnostic and Statistical Manual for Mental Disorders, Third Edition (DSM-III).3 When a condition is included in this manual, it’s considered its own separate disorder.
+Doctors can then begin to separate people who have this specific disorder from people who have other similar mental health issues.

 Symptoms of BPD

 For people who have BPD, the world is seen in strict black-and-white terms.
 People are either all good or all bad.
 Things are either happy or sad.
 Judgments are made quickly, and there is no room for negotiation.
 In addition, people with BPD may have difficulty accepting negative situations, trying hard to get involved and force things go a certain way.